stevencc92/healthcare-waste-audit/Assumptions_and_Limitations.md

 The site where I worked had no waste tracking instrument of any kind — no form, no log, no recorded quantities.
 I drafted and proposed a tracking template there; it was not adopted, and no measurement system was in place during my time there.

 This project therefore evaluates the county's existing measurement practice as observed at the site where a practice existed.
 Whether the same form was used, or intended to be used, at the site where I worked is not documented and is not claimed here.
-The finding is about the instrument in the photograph: what it can and cannot measure, and why.
+The finding is about the instrument in the photograph, what it can and cannot measure, and why.

 ## Assumptions